 Sometimes, I’ll forget and drink it in the morning instead.
 It helps, but by that point it’s usually too late and the headache is already setting in.
 Word to the wise: Hydration Multiplier after drinks, before bed, and you won’t miss your Saturday a.m. partner workout.

-GGR editor and product tester Nicole Davis also ended up loving Liquid I.V., stating, “Being pregnant, I am parched at all times, and many times Liquid I.V. is the only thing that will really quench my thirst.
+GGR editor and product tester Nicole Davis also ended up loving Liquid I.V. for pregnancy, stating, “Being pregnant, I am parched at all times, and many times Liquid I.V. is the only thing that will really quench my thirst.

 “I feel like I drink water constantly and am still thirsty, but I pop one of these bad boys and I’m good,” she continues.
 “I will buy more of this when it runs out, which I don’t feel like I’ve said often during supplements testing!”